caioau/caioau-personal/website/slides/StatsELD2020.md

 ### Bayes example (from [Veritasium](https://www.youtube.com/watch?v=R13BD8qKeTg)):

 You are felling sick, so you go to the doctor, there you run a battery of tests.
-After getting the results you tested positive for a rare disease (affects 0.1% of the population), the test will correctly identify that you have 99% of the times.
+After getting the results you tested positive for a rare disease (affects 0.1% of the population), the test will correctly identify that you have it 99% of the times.

 What's the chances that you actually have the disease?
 99%?